 Once you are connected, Dex’s antenna light will turn blue.

 IMPORTANT: When you connect your device to the GoPiGo wifi network, you will no longer be on the internet.
 You will only be connected to the robot.
+Some browsers might show a pop-up asking you to connect to a network.
+Since this is something we expect, it is ok to ignore them.

 Open a web browser (preferably Chrome) and type mygopigo.com into the URL bar.
 You should see the screen below, which means you are ready to go!